 This fun and colorful piece shows off a lot of skin, so it’s certainly a great choice for women with a ton of confidence.
-The ruffles add a playful touch and are also a great compliment for a lady with a smaller bust.
-The triangular front panel brings in the waist and helps to hide the midsection.
+The ribbon ties add a playful touch, while the subtle colorful vertical stripes are used to elongate the figure.
+The asymmetrical front cut-out adds the focus on the toned mid-section.
 You can get it from Revolve.

 7. Mixed Print Tropical Swimsuit

 This cute mixed print is perfect for any tropical excursion, and the classic design will suit almost all body shapes.
-The floral bottom half is feminine and whimsical, while the check print combined with the tie gives a retro vibe.
-It is available for sale on ASOS.
+The gingham patterned bottom half is feminine and whimsical, while the check print combined with the scalloped details gives a retro vibe.
+It is available for sale on Shopbop.

-Is there anything more adorable than polka dots?
+Is there anything more adorable than checked patterns?
 We don’t think so, so definitely rock this swimsuit if you’re going for an ultra-feminine look.
-The ribbon ties at the shoulders are a fabulous way of giving the shoulders a slimmer look, while the lower half flatters a wider hip.
-Get it online through Net-a-Porter.
+The spaghetti straps are a fabulous way of giving the shoulders a slimmer look, while the lower half flatters a wider hip.
+Get it online through My Theresa!

 9. Gingham One-Piece Swimsuit